Saml1211/Project-QuickNav/memory-bank/activeContext.md

 - Validated end-to-end operation for user and AI workflows.
 - Fixed issue with AHK script not starting the Python backend correctly by removing the initialization code and only running the backend when needed with the proper job number argument.
 - Implemented a dedicated AHK integration test suite (`tests/ahk/`), including a reusable test runner and utility module.
 All core backend error and selection logic flows now have automated coverage.
 The suite is CI-ready via an appropriate exit code and summary output.
+- Addressed `A_IsDarkMode` initialization and `this` variable usage warnings in `lld_navigator.ahk`.
+- Ongoing efforts to resolve linter errors in AHK scripts and iteratively test `lld_navigator.ahk` functionality.

 ## Potential Next Steps

+- **AHK Debugging:** Continue to identify and fix remaining errors in `lld_navigator.ahk`.
+- **Linter Configuration/Resolution:** Investigate linter behavior for include path resolution and function conflicts if they impede development or hide real issues.
-- **Comprehensive Testing:** Expand test coverage for various input cases, error handling, and integration points.
+- **Comprehensive Testing:** Expand test coverage for various input cases, error handling, and integration points once the main script stabilizes.
 - **Packaging & Distribution:** Prepare installation scripts or packages for easy deployment across multiple workstations.
 - **User Documentation:** Develop clear usage and troubleshooting guides.
 - **User Feedback:** Solicit feedback from target users to identify pain points or desired enhancements.